nkb-bd/wp-plugin-matrix/README.md

    git clone https://github.com/yourusername/wp-boilerplate
    ```

-2. Rename the plugin to your desired name:
+2. Rename the plugin to your desired name using the dependency-free renamer script:
    ```
    php rename-plugin.php YourPluginName
    ```
+   This will rename all files, namespaces, function prefixes, and constants to match your plugin name.

 3. Install JavaScript dependencies:
    ```